Kintyre/ksconf/docs/source/dyn/cli.rst

                             A banner or warning comment added to the top of the TARGET file.
 Used to discourage Splunk admins from editing an auto-generated file.
+      -K KEEP_EXISTING, --keep-existing KEEP_EXISTING
+                            Existing file(s) to preserve in the TARGET folder.
+                            This argument may be used multiple times.
       --disable-marker      Prevents the creation of or checking for the '.ksconf_controlled' marker file safety check.
 This
                             file is typically used indicate that the destination